Jaguar E-Pace plug-in hybrid review 2023 | The Car Expert

 For a start, you only get the full 309hp – and therefore the quoted acceleration figures – if you have enough electricity in the battery to run the electric motor.
 Once that runs out, which it does quite easily, you basically have a 200hp petrol engine hauling around a few hundred kilos of ballast.

 Officially, the battery will give you enough charge for 37 miles of driving.
 In the real world, expect 20-25 miles.
 Once that runs out, fuel economy isn’t too flash.
-Over a week of mixed driving, we averaged about 28mpg when the E-Pace was running as a purely petrol car.
+Over a week of mixed driving, including a 170-mile road trip with no opportunity to charge on the way, we averaged about 28mpg when the E-Pace was running as a purely petrol car.
 Once batttery contributions were included, the overall week’s average was about 31mpg.
-That’s not great.
+That’s not great, and you’d expect a regular petrol model to do better (as well as being thousands of pounds chceaper to buy in the first place).

 To get the best value from this or any other plug-in hybrid, you need to be charging up the battery pretty much every time you stop.
-So if you don’t have a charging point at home, it’s a tough ask to make this version of the E-Pace work for you.
+So if you don’t have a charging point at home, or you do lots of longer trips, it’s a tough ask to make this version of the E-Pace work for you.

 While on the subject of charging, the E-Pace comes with two cables as standard – a Mode 3, Type 2 cable for charging at a wallbox or public charger, and a three-point plug cable if you don’t have access to a proper charging point.
 Both cables are 5m long, which is longer than some vehicles get (although we’d prefer it to be a bit longer to give owners more flexibility when parking near charging points).

 One other point of credit for Jaguar is that the E-Pace has an above-average reliability record, according to data provided exclusively to The Car Expert by our commercial partner, MotorEasy.
-We often criticise Jaguar Land Rover for the poor reliability records of its other models, so it’s very pleasing to see that the E-Pace has seemed to avoid any major issues to date.
+We have often criticised Jaguar Land Rover for the poor reliability records of its other models, so it’s very pleasing to see that the E-Pace has seemed to avoid any major issues to date.
+It’s also a good sign if you’re considering a used E-Pace.

 What’s the Jaguar E-Pace like to drive?